-- and to the north west and south east of Skipton along the A65 (a trans-Pennine route linking the plan area with the M6 for Cumbria and the Lake District to the north-west and West Yorkshire (Leeds) and the M1 to the south east). - 2.13 Whilst the A56 and the A6068 in the south of the plan area provide important links from Skipton and Glusburn/Crosshills respectively to the M65 at Colne to the west which connects to the M6 south of Preston and provides access to the M66 to Manchester, the quality of the road connections between Craven and Colne in Pendle are currently poor.
+Skipton via the A629 (providing a link to the M606/M62 to the south-east), and to the north west and south east of Skipton along the A65 (a trans-Pennine route linking the plan area with the M6 for Cumbria and the Lake District to the north-west and West Yorkshire (Leeds) and the M1 to the south east).

+- 2.13 Whilst the A56 and the A6068 in the south of the plan area provide important links from Skipton and Glusburn/Crosshills respectively to the M65 at Colne to the west which connects to the M6 south of Preston and provides access to the M66 to Manchester, the quality of the road connections between Craven and Colne in Pendle are currently poor.
 However, Lancashire County Council in its East Lancashire Highways and Transport Masterplan (2014) has identified the A56 Colne-Foulridge bypass as a potential scheme which could be delivered within the lifetime of the Craven Local Plan, providing funding can be secured.
 The scheme is also supported by the Lancashire Local Enterprise Partnership (LEP) and in the adopted Pendle Core Strategy (2015) in view of the potential for the scheme to enhance economic links and benefits between Lancashire and Yorkshire. - 2.14 The Craven Plan area is linked to the rail network via the Leeds-Skipton-Carlisle route (incorporating the famous Settle-Carlisle railway) and the Leeds-Skipton-Lancaster-Morecambe route.
 Skipton is also the terminus for the electrified Airedale line from West Yorkshire (Leeds and Bradford).
 Rail services on the Airedale line connecting Skipton with Leeds and Bradford (and with other West Yorkshire towns in between) are excellent and have experienced high levels of growth in usage in recent years.
-Indeed Skipton Station is the second busiest railway station in North Yorkshire with over 1,106,036 entries and exits recorded in 2014/15. - 2.15 North and west of Skipton, the rail links that connect Craven with Carlisle, Lancaster and Clitheroe, are on less populous routes than the Airedale line and patronage from tourism contributes to the level of services.
-The rail connections to the west are particularly restricted with only Sunday services operating on the community rail line between Manchester -Clitheroe - Hellifield.
-There is no direct rail link between Skipton and towns in East
+Indeed Skipton Station is the second busiest railway station in North Yorkshire with over 1,106,036 entries and exits recorded in 2014/15.
+The HS2 Growth Strategy of the West Yorkshire Combined Authority (WYCA) seeks to realise in full the potential benefits of HS2 to accelerate the transformation and growth of the sub- regional economy.
+WYCA positions HS2 at the centre of a coherent strategy for improving the wider rail and transport network serving Leeds City Region (including)